Dissertation: Contention & Construction in the Movement for a New Economy: Case Studies of Economic Democracy and Climate Justice

 As a Research Analyst at AmeriCorps, I am currently analyzing data from the 2019 Current Population Survey Civic Engagement and Volunteering Supplement and summarizing key findings in a report for academics, policymakers, and practitioners.

-In 2021, I will launch two new studies as a Researcher at the University of Wisconsin Center for Cooperatives.
-The Cooperative Governance Research Initiative is the first national, cross-sector, longitudinal study about cooperative governance.
-The second is a national, cross-sector study about diversity, equity, and inclusion in cooperatives conducted in partnership with the National Cooperative Business Association and the Cooperative Development Foundation with generous support from the Robert Wood Johnson Foundation.
+In 2021, I am launching two new studies as a Researcher at the University of Wisconsin Center for Cooperatives.
+The Cooperative Governance Research Initiative is the first national, cross-sector, longitudinal study about cooperative governance made possible with generous support from CoBank and a 4W Innovation Grant.
+Diversity, Equity & Inclusion Trends in the Cooperative Community is a national, cross-sector study about diversity, equity, and inclusion in cooperatives conducted in partnership with the National Cooperative Business Association and the Cooperative Development Foundation with generous support from the Robert Wood Johnson Foundation.

 As a Research Assistant for Designing Health Promoting Environments, a Univercity Year project with Professor Kristín Thorleifsdóttir (UW-Madison Department of Planning & Landscape Architecture and School of Human Ecology), I assisted with the design and implementation of a community-based survey about the relationship between walkability and experiences of the environment in three small Wisconsin villages.
 One of our paper about active living in rural areas is under review and we are currently preparing a manuscript analyzing survey results.

 In 2016-17, I directed the first national survey of cooperative employees and worker-owners in the United States in partnership with the Democracy at Work Institute and the Center on Wisconsin Strategy with invaluable guidance from the University of Wisconsin Survey Center.
-I am now collaborating with Sarah Reibstein (Princeton University) to inequality within and between these democratic worker-owned firms by gender, race, and immigration status.
+I recently coauthored a report based on tis data titled “How Economic Democracy Impacts Workers, Firms, and Communities” and I am collaborating with Sarah Reibstein (Princeton University) to inequality within and between these democratic worker-owned firms by gender, race, and immigration status.

 In 2015-17, I also served as “documentarian” for the Madison Cooperative Development Coalition and conducted community-based research on this innovative economic municipal development initiative in partnership with the University of Wisconsin Center for Cooperatives.